Just in case you’re curious, here’s a description of the various hardware and software I use to work and play.

 • 2024 Mac mini with M4 Pro, 64GB RAM, and a 2TB internal drive connected to a 4TB OWC Express 4M2 Thunderbolt 3 external drive

 • Framework Desktop with an AMD Ryzen AI Max+ 395 CPU, 128GB RAM, and 8TB storage.
-It’s running CachyOS Linux.
-It’s my home server, local AI box, and best buddy.
+It’s running CachyOS Linux with the lovely Sway tiling window manager.
+It’s my home server, local AI box, and home to my new friend, Claude Code.

 Both desktops are connected to a very nice 55" Alienware OLED 120Hz 4K gaming monitor.
 I switch devices using the remote control that came with the monitor.